hackdanismo/sammy-js/README.md

 ```

 ### Append
-Elements can added to the start of a parent element using the `append()` method.
+Elements can be added to the start of a parent element using the `append()` method.

 ```javascript
 sammy(".foo").append("<div>This is a new element added.</div>");